 However, we do find evidence of positive indirect effects of family managers’ level of education on their EI.
 First, we found that higher education increases family managers’ ESE, which in turn positively affects EI.
 This result is consistent with extant studies on EI that link education to ESE (Bae et al., 2014; Wilson et al., 2007; Zhao et al., 2005) and with the integrated model of EI (Schlaegel & Koenig, 2014) that links ESE to the desirability of entrepreneurial behavior.
-Yet, our theoretical arguments advance that in a family firm context such mediating effect of ESE is due to reasons that are specific to the family firm context.
-In fact, as ESE is a socio-cognitive and relational construct shaped by a person’s surrounding social context (Drnovšek et al., 2010; Hollenbeck & Hall, 2004; Hsu et al., 2019; Shinnar et al., 2014;), we argue that the underlying processes through which education affects ESE and, in turn, EI are idiosyncratic in a family firm context due to the unique patterns of socialization that tie the members of a business family together.
-More specifically, we argue that education fosters family managers’ ESE through better evaluations of their own abilities, which are otherwise frustrated by sentiments of distrust and diffidence from overly conservative elder family members.
+However, our theoretical arguments advance that in a family firm context, such a mediating effect of ESE is due to reasons that are specific to the family firm context.
+In fact, as ESE is a sociocognitive and relational construct shaped by a person’s surrounding social context (Drnovšek et al., 2010; Hollenbeck & Hall, 2004; Hsu et al., 2019; Shinnar et al., 2014), we argue that the underlying processes through which education affects ESE and, in turn, EI are idiosyncratic in a family firm context due to the unique patterns of socialization that tie the members of a business family together.
+More specifically, we argue that education fosters family managers’ ESE through better evaluations of their own abilities, which are otherwise frustrated by sentiments of distrust and diffidence from overly conservative elderly family members.
 Such positive evaluations ultimately increase family managers’ belief that their competences and skills are adequate to perform entrepreneurial tasks, thus increasing their EI.

-Lastly, we also found that the positive effect of ESE on EI is mediated by risk perceptions.
-As per our theoretical arguments, we propose that perceptions about the risks of entrepreneurial behavior are salient to family managers because business families tend to avoid risks to protect the long term value of the wealth they have invested in the family firm (Anderson & Reeb, 2003; Zellweger et al., 2012).
+Finally, we also found that the positive effect of ESE on EI is mediated by risk perceptions.
+As per our theoretical arguments, we propose that perceptions about the risks of entrepreneurial behavior are salient to family managers because business families tend to avoid risks to protect the long-term value of the wealth they have invested in the family firm (Anderson & Reeb, 2003; Zellweger et al., 2012).
 As entrepreneurial behavior is intrinsically risky, family members may consider entrepreneurship as unlikely to produce positive outcomes for the family firm due to social exposure to risk-avoiding preferences and due to conformity to the expectations of family role models who are protective of established family firms’ structures.
 In such a social context, we argue that ESE reduces family managers’ sensitivity to entrepreneurial risks because more self-confident individuals are not only optimistic about their abilities but also about exogenous events.
-In fact, in the case of skill-dependent tasks, subjective estimates about chance and probability that relate to the environment are ultimately dependent on self-evaluations of own ability (Krueger & Dickson, 1994; Macko & Tyszka, 2009; Simon et al., 2000).
+In fact, in the case of skill-dependent tasks, subjective estimates about chance and probability that relate to the environment are ultimately dependent on self-evaluations of one’s own ability (Krueger & Dickson, 1994; Macko & Tyszka, 2009; Simon et al., 2000).